parvez24h/parvez24h/README.md

 # Hi there, I'm MD Parvez! 👋

-I'm a **Junior Software Engineer** specializing in **Android and Flutter Development**.
+I'm a **Software Engineer** specializing in **Android and Flutter Development**.
 I'm passionate about building scalable, user-friendly mobile applications and exploring new technologies like AI and VoIP.
 I'm always open to collaborating on exciting projects and contributing to innovative solutions.

 - 📄 Know about my experiences [https://parvez24h.github.io/portfolio/](https://parvez24h.github.io/portfolio/)
 ---